 If you are unhappy with the image you have captured and want to take a new one, you can press the Unfreeze button, which will be located in the same position as the freeze button was, in the middle at the bottom of your touch screen.

 Once you have captured an image, you can use the magnifier to enhance the image, identify objects within the image, and read text within the image.
 These functions will be discussed in the other sections of this article.

-When you have finished using the magnifier, press the talk button to close it.
-Or you can press the Exit button which will be located near the top right corner of your touchscreen.
+When you want to stop using the magnifier, press the Exit button which will be located near the top right corner of your touchscreen.